Oxford University - St Edmund Hall. Image courtesy of Simon Q.

 All first-year undergraduate students are guaranteed accommodation on the main site and many return for their third year after living out, usually in East Oxford, for the duration of their second year.

 The college has a weekly creative writing workshop, a termly poetry reading series, and an online writers’ forum.
 St Edmund Hall also has a lively drama society, the John Oldham Society.
+It also has one of the largest non-auditioning College Choirs in Oxford, which performs an evensong every Sunday and on special occasions.

 St Edmund Hall participates in a large number of sports including rugby, football, rowing, tennis, cricket, mixed lacrosse, netball, hockey, swimming, and basketball, among others.